sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

 Deployment
 -----------

 Install Fire Insights on any machine.
-The machine has to be reachable from the web via a public IP or DNS entry.
+The machine has to be reachable from the Databricks cluster.
 Then connect Fire Insights to your Databricks Cluster

 Upload Fire Core Jar to Databricks
 ----------------------------------